-The graduate who has spent four years at Coker with the highest overall grade point average is designated the First Honor Graduate.
+The graduate with the highest overall grade point average is designated the First Honor Graduate.
 The five graduates with the highest junior and senior year grade point average at Coker are recognized as the Alumni Association Top Five and are awarded the Alumni Association Cup.
 A record of these honors is maintained on plaques in the Alumni Office.